freqtrade/freqtrade/docs/hyperopt.md

 # Hyperopt
-This page explains how to tune your strategy by finding the optimal parameters, process called hyperparameter optimization.
-The bot uses several algorithms included in `scikit-optimize` package to accomplish this.
+This page explains how to tune your strategy by finding the optimal parameters, a process called hyperparameter optimization.
+The bot uses several algorithms included in the `scikit-optimize` package to accomplish this.
 The search will burn all your CPU cores, make your laptop sound like a fighter jet and still take a long time.